Zuehlke/machines-code-people/articles/MeetUsers.md

 Very simple answer: the team.
 Not the BA, not the RE, not the PO, not the UX person.
 You cannot delegate the responsibility for "Great Product" to one person.
 If the team does not have a sound common understanding of what really is important for users those with little understanding will introduce small glitches and big blunders that need additional work.
 Practice needs some compromises and UX skills are excellent assets in a team.
 But even if UX persons have the most exposure to users, do not let them have the sole contact.
 Always include other members of the team.
-If you don't care about the quality of your product, let a BA talk to users and let the BA hand the results over to an RE to write requirements who passes this document over to a UX person for some wireframes that will be coloured by a visual designer and then implemented by the UI developer while the architecture team provides the framework and the database gurus provide the tabes.
-This is a sure way to fail any product.
+If you don't care about the quality of your product, let a BA talk to users and let the BA hand the results over to an RE to write requirements who passes this document over to a UX person for some wireframes that will be coloured by a visual designer and then implemented by the UI developer while the architecture team provides the framework and the database gurus provide the tables.
+This is a sure way to product failure.

 ### Options on how to get to users
 Getting to users can be quite difficult, even though it's necessairy.
 Here a few ideas (including how not too meet user and still call it user-centric):
-1. Simulate and role-play user and do the tasks.
+1. Simulate users, i.e. put yourself.
 Ok, not really users but at least you try to look through users glasses.
 Good enough for quick and dirty checking whether you actually support the whole process.
 2. Replace users with anybody over the hallway (hallway testing).
 Still not really users but at least people who are not expert on the system and will point out issues you have become blind to.
 3. Replace users by people who know the users: Trainers, retailers, support, service engineers and similar.
 Even though they are not users, they may have good insights about users.
 4. Do informal meetings and use your network to reach users.
 Easy way of getting access to users for a short session.
 Obviously needs a network.